Next edition: 2-10 July 2022

 The Foundation will donate all the on-event residual fresh food to institutions, reinforcing the work done through our Social Responsibility programmes.

-The Mirpuri Foundation organises several workshops, conferences, campaigns and underwater and beach clean up’s during the pre-race phase, where our team shares the importance of ocean conservation in first-hand, sharing experiences and fan engagement.
+The Mirpuri Foundation organizes several workshops, conferences, campaigns and underwater and beach clean up’s during the pre-race phase, to share the importance of ocean conservation.